apache/zeppelin/docs/interpreter/postgresql.md

 {% include JB/setup %}

 ## Important Notice
-Postgresq Interpreter will be deprecated and merged into JDBC Interpreter.
+Postgresql Interpreter will be deprecated and merged into JDBC Interpreter.
 You can use Postgresql by using JDBC Interpreter with same functionality.
 See the example below of settings and dependencies.

 ### Properties
 <table class="table-configuration">